RachWalm/VolunteerVillage/README.md

 ![deployed](document/deployed.png)

-When it is in the final version it needs to have debug (in settings.py) set to False (was True during development) and as mentioned above the DISABLE_COLLECTSTATIC removed from the config vars.
+In the final version it needs to have debug (in settings.py) set to False (was True during development) and as mentioned above the DISABLE_COLLECTSTATIC removed from the config vars.

 ### Local Deployment